-Chairperson: Do members agree to place Bill 73 on the Orders of the Day for third reading?
+Chairperson: Do members agree to put Bill 73 on the orders of the day for third reading?

 Chairperson: Closing comments, Minister Joanasie.

 Hon.
 David Joanasie (interpretation): Thank you, Madam Chairperson.
 I also thank the committee for your questions.
 This will be a benefit to Nunavummiut who will be furthering their education within and outside of Nunavut.